devvictrix/py-pixel-bot/README.md

 ## License

-This project is intended to be licensed under a permissive open-source license like MIT (LICENSE.MD file to be formally added).
-It uses third-party libraries which have their own licenses (see their respective documentation and license files, e.g., OpenCV, CustomTkinter themes).
-The NumPy random number generator component included in the consolidated sources has its own dual NCSA/3-Clause BSD license.
+This project is intended to be licensed under a permissive open-source license like MIT (a `LICENSE.MD` file will be formally added).
+It utilizes third-party libraries which have their own licenses (e.g., OpenCV, CustomTkinter, Pillow, PyAutoGUI, Pytesseract, python-dotenv).
+Please refer to their respective documentation for specific license details.
+The NumPy `random` component included in the initially provided consolidated sources has its own dual NCSA/3-Clause BSD license, though the direct usage of this specific sub-component by PyPixelBot might be minimal or indirect via OpenCV/NumPy main usage.